addicto-org/addiction-ontology/README.md

 It is funded by the [Society for the Study of Addiction](https://www.addiction-ssa.org/) with the E-Cigarette Ontology supported by [Cancer Research UK](https://www.cancerresearchuk.org/) and is expected to underpin a new tool for semantically annotating research reports that are submitted to the journal Addiction, the Addiction Paper Authoring Tool.

-A downloadable version of the ontology will soon be available at http://purl.obolibrary.org/obo/ADDICTO.owl.
+A downloadable version of the ontology is available at http://addictovocab.org/addicto.owl.

 # Persons involved